mbax9an4/Paper_summaries/snn_ensemble_EnsembleSNN.md

 * The architecture is offered as a potential solution for "reducing the crossbar size imposed limitations on dedicated crossbar-based neuromorphic designs for energy-efficient realization of SNNs".

 ### Design observations/decisions
-* Connections between the input layer and excitatory neurons are trained using unsupervised STDP.
+* Connections between the input layer and excitatory neurons are trained using the unsupervised STDP procedure introduced by [Diehl et.al.](https://www.frontiersin.org/articles/10.3389/fncom.2015.00099/full).
 * Once the weights bteween the input and excitatory neurons have been trained, they are frozen and:
   * The training dataset is presented again, providing the targets as well this time
   * Each excitatory neuron is assigned a class, based on the class of the input example for which it has produced the most spikes